 To download a whitepaper, you have to enter your email address.
 When you opt in for more information, we will send you news on other whitepapers, webinars and other information, using our marketing automation and CRM tool.

 Our website occasionally embeds content, like YouTube videos (behind a click-through wall) and others.
 We do not share any of your data with the parties behind them, however, they can gather some information when you watch a video or click the captcha.
 We are always looking for ways to decrease data sharing here and input is welcome.

 Our security scanner is strictly based on publicly available information, that is the list of known vulnerabilities relevant for ownCloud/Nextcloud releases as well as any applied hardenings/settings we can scan without having access to the server.
-We only scan on-demand and store the results for a limited time.
+We only scan on-demand and store the results, but do not update them automatically.

 Our forums on help.nextcloud.com runs the open source discourse software.
 This is self-hosted and we do not share, disclose or otherwise distribute any data from it.
 You can disable your own account there if you need to.
 Note that this platform is meant for home users and home user questions!
 As enterprise visitor, please use our support portal.
 If you still use the forums, expect that we reach out to you at some point.
 To use our forums you must agree with our Terms of Service.
 See below for the complete TOS for the use of our forums.